Honey-Barbecue Chicken Wings

 - Oil for deep-fat frying

-- Meanwhile, in a large resealable plastic bag, combine the flour, salt, paprika and pepper.
-Add wings a few at a time, and shake to coat.
+- Meanwhile, in a large bowl, combine the flour, salt, paprika and pepper.
+Add wings, a few at a time, and toss to coat.

 - In an electric skillet or deep fryer, heat oil to 375°.
-Fry wings, a few at a time, for 3-4 minutes on each side or until no longer pink.
+Fry wings, a few at a time, until no longer pink, 3-4 minutes on each side.
 Drain on paper towels.
 Transfer wings to a large bowl; add sauce and toss to coat.
 Serve immediately.
-Yield: 2 dozen.

 Made this for the football game today & they were a hit!
 We will definitely be making this again.
 I didn't quite let the sauce boil.
 I didn't have the sodium free soy sauce so I took out the salt in the flour.
 I love salty foods and initially I thought it would be too salty but it ended up being terrific.
 I can't wait to make them again!

 Nov 27, 2010

 May 13, 2010

 Wings were very tasty.
 Family liked them.
 I agree that the sauce became very dark.
 I wonder if using the microwave would help?